JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 We’re now moving from a world of “undruggable KRAS” to “selectively druggable KRAS.”

+## Clinical Data and Trial Outcomes

+- **KRAS Inhibitors in Colorectal Cancer:** Recent studies have shown that combining KRAS G12C inhibitors like sotorasib with EGFR inhibitors can lead to improved progression-free survival in patients with colorectal cancer.
+For example, the combination of adagrasib with cetuximab has demonstrated response rates around 46% in phase 2 trials, indicating enhanced efficacy over monotherapy.

+- **Resistance Mechanisms:** Understanding how tumors develop resistance to EGFR inhibitors despite the presence of KRAS mutations is crucial.
+Mechanisms such as the reactivation of the MAPK pathway or alterations in downstream signaling components can contribute to this resistance, highlighting the need for combination therapies and novel agents.

 ## Final Thoughts

 KRAS mutations are among the most frequent oncogenic drivers in cancer—and they’re a major reason some targeted therapies fail.
 But with better diagnostics and smarter drug design, we’re finally breaking through.